robinhood-me/xilinx-opsmx/README.md

 app to deploy repo: https://github.com/OpsMx/issue-generator

+DockerHub repo:

 Here's what the application we deploy in this pipeline looks like when you're pipeline works:

 ![Alt text](/IssueGeneratorApp.png?raw=true "this is what you're looking for to get a successful pipeline")

-Demo app for Xilinx
+The landing page for the Issue Generator Demo app for Xilinx

+STEPS TO CREATE PIPELINE

 Description.
-Deploy an application that generates issues for testing purposes.
+Deploy an Issue Generator application using any trigger type or starts by clicking on manual execution, builds a image using gradle, creates a DockerFile in DockerHub, deploys that Docker image onto Kubernetes cluster, and generates a Load Balancer that exposes the application so a browser can open it.

+Prerequisites:
-Prerequisites: Spinnaker 1.2x.y deployed on Kubernetes 1.16x, access to spinnaker ui.
+1. Spinnaker 1.2x.y deployed on Kubernetes 1.16x, access to spinnaker ui.
-Access to kubectl command line.
+2. Access to kubectl command line.
 In a local Kubernetes cluster this might be on your kubernetes master node.
 In GCP this is through the gcloud SDK installed locally or via the GCP console in the terminal window.
+3. If triggering with Github, a github webhook, a github developer token and a Halyard (hal) configuration of this relationship has to be created.
+4. A git secret which also gets configured in hal
+5. A Kaniko secret needs to be created if using Kaniko to do the Dockerfile image build.
+6. jenkins instance and jenkins credentials added to hal configuration
-Elasticsearch,prometheus and kibana are also available.
+7. Elasticsearch,prometheus and kibana are also available.

 Table of Contents
+Prerequisites
 Stages:
 stage 0: Configuration
 stage 1: build